harmony-one/h/progress/artem-kolodko.md

+2025-11-03 Mon: Aaron's backtesting: collected stats for a single position #24623109 from the blockchain to compare with result predicted in the backtesting system, shared with the team and Aaron (in the master doc).
+Continue on hedge modeling (for now, only to reduce IL for our LP bot positions in September; later will switch to wider time data).
+Prepared instruction how to run Aaron's backtesting system and the example script locally, shared with the team.

+---

+2025-11-02 Sun (2.0h): checked Curve LP architecture: impermanent loss is significantly lower due to different bonding curve and active rebalancing integrated into Curve protocol, but also fees are lower.
+Yield Basis plan to increase LP pools limit from 150M to 500M.

 2025-10-31 Fri: copy-trading bot: [completed](https://github.com/harmony-one/portfolio-manager/pull/49) integration with Rebalancer smart-contract, new version of bot [launched](https://copy-trading-wallet-1.fly.dev/copy-trading-stats) on fly.io and start trading.

 2025-10-30 Thu: copy-trading bot: [added](https://github.com/harmony-one/portfolio-manager/pull/57/commits/0f24a61f5f621ef2ffd986d61576de70946da8a5) rebalancer service with all method from new rebalancer contract; started integration with rebalancing logic.
 [Drafed script](https://github.com/harmony-one/portfolio-manager/blob/main/src/scripts/backtesting/index.ts) to test Aaron's backtesting framework based on events from our LP bot wallet.